jonisavo/space-invaders-vs/README.md

 ## To do

-1. Actual functioning game loop
-2. UFOs
+1. UFOs
-3. Music & sound
+2. Music & sound
-4. Nicer menus
+3. Better UI
-5. Powerups?
+4. Powerups?
-6. Other goodies?
+5. Other goodies?

 ## Set up